iwahbe/rdma-fs/README.md

 ---

-I needed to pair this with a RDMA library.
+I needed to pair this with an RDMA library.
 I chose [ibverbs](https://github.com/jonhoo/rust-ibverbs).
 It provided a solid set of abstractions for RDMA, but usage details are too complicated to go into here.
 Most of the finicky RDMA work was done in `rdma-fuse/src/lib.rs`, and is